Game

 a legal right to an invention by a person or company that prevents anyone else from making or selling that product

-I quickly applied for a patent on my new washing machine.
+I quickly applied for a

 procedure